 - Anyone aspiring to become a paramedic must possess certain characteristics – e.g. the person should be non-judgemental, non-prejudiced, calm, honest and intelligent.

-- Also, someone who wishes to be a paramedic must not show emotional outbursts – e.g. crying at the sight of a dismembered person at the scene of accident, or fighting back with aggressive individuals.
+- Also, someone who wishes to be a paramedic must not show emotional outbursts – e.g. crying at the sight of a dismembered person at the scene of an accident, or fighting back with aggressive individuals.

-From completing the application form through to sample paramedic tests, fitness assessment and interview, this guide is an essential resource for anyone who wants to become a paramedic in the UK.
+From completing the application form through to sample paramedic tests, fitness assessment, and interview, this guide is an essential resource for anyone who wants to become a paramedic in the UK.
 Here’s what’s included within the guide: